JeffJetton/gacd-project/CodeBook.md

 The source data contained multiple rows for each subject and activity type.
 That is, each activity was performed multiple times by the same subject.
 The mean, for example, of a signal would then be the mean value of that signal during that one performance of that particular activity.

-**Note:** For the final output file ("tidymeans.csv"), multiple performances were aggregated further by taking the mean of each measurement for a given activity by a given subject.
+**Note:** For the final output file (`tidymeans.txt`), multiple performances were aggregated further by taking the mean of each measurement for a given activity by a given subject.
 So when referencing the tidymeans.csv file, each variable below should be interpreted as the *mean* of the listed measurement, resulting in a "mean of means" and a "mean of standard deviations".

 <br>